 They said that thin was in, and waif was the ideal.
-I am a child of the 90’s after all.
+I am a child of the ’90s after all.
 When my body had weight and muscle to it, it was nothing like they said it should be.
 And I was too tall, in case you were wondering, too broad, too big, too full.
 I wasn’t alone, though.
-Very few women ever meet the ideal body type.
-But the ideal it was, or so they told me.
-But it was the women in my life, wider circles more than close to home, that showed me that they were right.
+Very few women ever meet the ideal body type, but it was the women in my life that showed me that they were right.
 And these women did so without even knowing it.

 Body shame conversations to stop having to empower the women in your life.